Volume 68, Issue 3

 Together, the organization will have the scale, scope and resources required to address the serious health issues—including obesity, diabetes, stroke and other diseases—that plague South Carolinians.

-Greenville Health System (GHS) and Palmetto Health recently announced a plan to create a new, not-for-profit S.C. health company.
+Greenville Health System (Prisma Health) and Palmetto Health recently announced a plan to create a new, not-for-profit S.C. health company.
 Together, the organization will have the scale, scope and resources required to address the serious health issues—including obesity, diabetes, stroke and other diseases—that plague South Carolinians.

 Leadership of the new company will rest with Mike Riordan and Palmetto Health CEO Chuck Beaman.
 This partnership will bring some changes, but many things will remain the same.